gorbenkoalex/bills/README.md

 ```bash
 python -m training.train_line_classifier
 ```
-This prints train/test accuracy and exports `line_classifier.onnx` into `frontend/public/models/`.
+This prints train/test accuracy and exports `receipt_parser_live.onnx` and `receipt_parser_local.onnx` into `frontend/public/models/`.
 Rebuild the frontend afterwards (`npm run build`) so the new model is available in production bundles.

 ## Feature parity between Python and browser
 Both the Python scripts and the frontend use the same 11 numeric features per line in this order: